withastro/contribute.docs.astro.build/src/content/docs/reviewers/reviewing-translations.md

 ---
-title: Reviewing ranslations as a non-native speaker
+title: Reviewing translations as a non-native speaker
 description: How to review translation PRs as a non-native language speaker.
 ---